Hamastan: Usage

-The term was also mentioned in an interview with Mahmoud al-Zahar, one of Hamas's leaders, in an interview with Newsweek shortly after the implementation of the planned Israeli disengagement from Gaza.
-In a conversation with al-Zahar in September 2005, Kevin Peraino, a reporter for the magazine, noted that Israeli officials were warning that after their withdrawal, Gaza would essentially become 'Hamastan'.
-Al-Zahar responded, "It should be 'Hamastan'.
+The term was mentioned in an interview with Mahmoud al-Zahar, one of Hamas's co-founders, conducted by Newsweek reporter Kevin Peraino shortly after the 2005 Israeli disengagement from Gaza.
+When Peraino noted that some Israeli officials were warning that Gaza would essentially become "Hamastan" after the withdrawal, al-Zahar responded: "It should be Hamastan.
 Why not?
 We are not corrupt.
-We serve the lower classes.
-We protect our land.
-It should be Hamastan!'"
+We are serving the poorer classes.
+We are defending our land.
+It should be Hamastan!"